 • Moments of peace mixed with waves of pain

-How We Help
+How Therapy Can Help Grief

 Through Cognitive Behavioral Therapy (CBT), we support you in gently exploring and challenging painful thoughts that might keep you stuck—like self-blame or “I should be over this by now.”
 We also use Acceptance and Commitment Therapy (ACT) to help you accept your feelings without judgment and reconnect with your values, even when life feels uncertain.